-- o information that is not related specifically to Agency funding and policies; or - personal information about the researcher, or any other person, that is not material to the Institution's findings and its report to the SRCR. - d.
-Inquiry letters and investigation reports should be submitted to the SRCR within two and seven months, respectively, of receipt of the allegation by the University.
-These timelines may be extended in consultation with the SRCR if circumstances warrant, and with monthly updates provided to the Agency until the investigation is complete.
+- information that is not related specifically to Agency funding and policies; or - personal information about the researcher, or any other person, that is not material to the Institution's findings and its report to the SRCR. - d.
+Trent University should submit Inquiry letters to the SRCR within two months of receipt of an allegation by the University.
+If an investigation was warranted, the institution will have an additional five months following the end of the inquiry to conduct an investigation and submit a report to the SRCR.
+Trent University has a total of seven months from the date of receipt of an allegation that results in an investigation to report to the SRCR.
+These timelines may be extended in consultation with the SRCR if circumstances warrant, and with periodic updates provided to the SRCR until the investigation is complete.
+The frequency of the periodic updates will be determined jointly by the SRCR and Trent University. - e.
+The University and the researcher may not enter into confidentiality agreements or other agreements related to an inquiry or investigation that prevent the Institution from reporting to the Agencies through the SRCR. - f.
+In cases where the source of funding is unclear, the SRCR reserves the right to request information and reports from the Institution.